b3-soft-org/amp/README.md

 # amp
 A small tool that reads data from standard input (stdin) and writes it to various output streams.

-**This version has a lot of new features and is not stable yet, so please use with care!**
+*I'm still working hard to implement new features and improve the code.
+I hope to get a stable version done the next few days*

 ## How to compile